Organic Blue Oyster Mushroom Grain spawn

 Do we need some light?

-Yes, soft lighting helps produce beautiful caps: about 600–1,000 lux during the growth and fruiting stages.
+Yes.
+Soft lighting helps produce beautiful caps.
+Aim for about 600–1,000 lux during the induction and fruiting phases.

-We recommend using 5 to 10% mycelium (grains) relative to the weight of the moist substrate.
+We recommend using 5 to 10% grain mycelium relative to the weight of the moist substrate.